Durkhanai Ayubi: Family, education and career

 Durkhanai Ayubi was born in 1985 in Kabul, Afghanistan to Zelmai and Farida Ayubi.
 She is one of five daughters.
 The Soviet-Afghan War displaced the Ayubi family, leading them to emigrate to Australia via Pakistan in 1987.
 They initially settled in Melbourne before moving to Adelaide in 1989.

 In 2009, her family opened their first restaurant, Parwana, in Adelaide, which later inspired her cookbook.
 The family returned to Afghanistan in 2012 for the first time since their emigration.
 In 2014, they opened their second restaurant, Kutchi Deli Parwana, which reflects the street-food culture that they encountered during their trip.

-Ayubi's mother is the cousin of Sayd Majrouh (1928-1988), the philosopher, poet, journalist, diplomat and literary scholar, best known for his epic poem, Ego-Monstre, and work monitoring the impact of the Soviet War as the director of the Afghan Information Center.
+Ayubi's mother is the cousin of Sayd Majrouh, the philosopher, poet, journalist, diplomat and literary scholar, best known for his epic poem, Ego-Monstre, and work monitoring the impact of the Soviet War as the director of the Afghan Information Center.

 In 2018, Durkhanai Ayubi became a Senior Fellow of the UK-based Atlantic Fellows in Society Equity program.
 She has spoken widely on social equity issues and was a featured speaker in 2021 at the Melbourne Social Equity Institute in partnership with the Peter McMullin Center on Statelessness.
 She has written on food-related topics for periodicals including The Telegraph (London).

 Cookbook: Parwana: Recipes and Stories from an Afghan Kitchen

-Lobeyah (Afghan Kidney Beans) from Durkhanai Ayubi's cookbook Parwana, page 186.

 Durkhanai Ayubi published her cookbook, Parwana: Recipes and Stories from an Afghan Kitchen, in September 2020.
 It contains approximately 100 recipes inspired by her family, with many transmitted by her mother, Farida Ayubi.
 Ayubi couples these recipes with reflections on Afghan history, culture, and politics.
 Parwana was published by Interlink Publishing (Massachusetts, US), which specializes in books relating to global culture, including cookbooks and cultural guides.

 In 2021, The Guardian featured recipes from Parwana, along with a story about Durkhanai Ayubi and her mother Farida, in its series on Australian food and drink.
 In particular, it featured recipes for dishes that Farida's widowed father used to cook for his children for breakfast.
 The Harvard Bookstore featured Ayubi and described Parwana as "not just a cookbook [but] a culinary family history".
 She has featured in podcasts and radio interviews with many news outlets including the BBC.